Skip to content

 sourceUpdated Last-updated date of the winning section.

 conflicts Optional.
 Dissenting layers: [{ layer, updated, content }].
-Present only when another layer defined the section with different content.
+Present only when another layer defined the section with materially different content — a dissent that differs from the winner only in formatting (trailing whitespace, unordered-bullet marker style, blank-line runs) is not a conflict and is dropped silently.

 suppressed Optional. true when a {#anchor override=none} tombstone hid an inherited section.
 Retained for audit; no conflicts are emitted.